ZeProgFactory/XFCustomFonts/README.md

 ## UWP
+On a UWP project you should add your fontfiles to the Assets folder and mark them as `Content`.

     <Content Include="Assets\Fonts\MediaPlayerFont.ttf" />

+# How to use custom fonts
+...
+FontPage.cs ...

 # How to build
 Builds on Windows and MacOS with Visual Studio 2019 with the latest Xamarin, .NET Core and UWP installed.